 There are many bus companies that goes from Luang Prabang to Hanoi. but the ride is about 26 to 30 hours long.
 Any hostel or hotel or one of the many travel agencies in Luang Prabang can book the trip.
 Check around for the prices because they might want to over charge you.

 I flew from Viantien to Hanoi because it is only 1 hour compare to 30.
-It is more expensive, but I did not wanted to sit on a bus for so many hours. about 3 years ago
+It is more expensive, but I did not wanted to sit on a bus for so many hours. almost 4 years ago

 Hey, we did this just laser year, by the opposite.
 We bet from Vietnam to loas.
 You can read about our experience here http://www.backpackandbike.com/vietnam-to-laos-bus-visa-on-arrival/